Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Hamiltonian Function and Integrals of Motion

 In order to simplify the notation, we use the convention $M=1$.
-From his metric is possible to calculate the Hamiltonian function of a particle around a rotating black hole.
-In particular, we are going to use the Hamiltonian function constructed in the reference \cite{levin}.
+Using the metric we can calculate the Hamiltonian function of a particle around a rotating black hole.
+In particular, we use the Hamiltonian function constructed in the reference \cite{levin}.
 The Hamiltonian function of the systems in Boyer-Lindquist coordinates is given by

 where the functions $\Theta$, $R$ are defined as

 The corresponding Hamilton's equations of motion parametrized by the proper time $\tau$ of the particle are